 We also sell a few herbs including Mint and Salvia.

-We have a few larger succulent plants potted in clay pots (available for reserve and collect only) and we have a selection of smaller plants and rooted cuttings which can be posted to you.
 At the moment the choice is limited, but we do have more plants at various stages of propagation so there should be more available soon.

 Shop by Category

 Small Succulent Plants

 - Salvia elegans “Honey Melon” red flowers (small plant)£3.00

 - Salvia elegans “Honey Melon” red flowers (large plant)£5.00

 - Salvia microphylla (Blackcurrant Sage) with red flowers (small plant)£4.00